psychopy/psychopy/docs/source/index.rst

 News
 ====================

-**Latest version**: 3.0.0 beta (multiple versions) released July 2018
+**Latest version**: 3.0.0 Jan 2019

-See the launch video at https://www.youtube.com/watch?v=bprYeBzkUc8 to get more info.

-Supporting online studies and announcing our own experiment server at Pavlovia.org
+Supporting online studies and announcing our own experiment server at `Pavlovia.org <https://pavlovia.org>`_ See the launch video at https://www.youtube.com/watch?v=bprYeBzkUc8 to get more info.

+**3-day workshop on Python Programming at Nottingham in Apr/May 2019**

+Come and join us for 3 days of pure programming bliss.
+For further details and bookings see the :ref:`officialWorshops` page

 **Buy the official book!**